-Mr. Waller was born in Salisbury, Maryland and received a Bachelor’s Degree from Salisbury State College, Salisbury, Maryland in 1984.
+Antione was born on Maryland’s Eastern Shore, Salisbury Maryland and received a Bachelor’s Degree from Salisbury State College, Salisbury, Maryland in 1984.
 After graduating from college, he served as a commissioned officer in the United States Army from February 1985 to August 1989.

-Mrs. Green is originally from Augusta, Maine.
-She is a lifetime member of the Disabled American Veterans Service Organization and Women Marine’s Association.
 During her personal time, she enjoys conducting outreach to Veterans in her local area.
-Having lost her mother and a sister to Huntington’s Disease, Ms. Green also performs a large amount of charity work for the Maryland Affiliate for The Huntington’s Disease Society of America.
-In memory of her mother and sister, she is dedicated to actively coordinating and participating in fundraising events, and educating the community about Huntington’s.
+Having lost her mother and a sister to Huntington’s Disease, Lisa performs a large amount of charity work for the Maryland Affiliate of The Huntington’s Disease Society of America.
+She is dedicated to actively coordinating and participating in fundraising events and educating the community about Huntington’s in memory of her mother and sister.

 She is married with three grown children, a grandmother of two and enjoys spending time with her Great Danes and Cane Corso.